 - What are the required background checks?

-Students who are learning about the requirements for the Watson College of Education and his/her individual program would benefit from watching the brief overview videos entitled “Roadmap to Student Success” and “Praxis 1 Overview”.
-Additionally, spending some time navigating this website is strongly encouraged, and would likely be extremely beneficial.
-Lastly, after seeking the available resources, students may request one on one advising with his/her advisor at any time to address additional questions and concerns.
+Students who are learning about the Watson College of Education would benefit from spending time navigating this website.
+It is strongly encouraged, and would be extremely beneficial since most information can be found online.
+After seeking the available resources, students may request one-on-one advising with an advisor at any time to address additional questions and concerns.